slipperyseal/jetpack/README.md

 Jetpack was originally written to convert `Monty_on_the_Run.sid`.
-Other SIDs have been successfully converted, but success depends on how that code works, self-modifying code being the main issue.
+Other SIDs have been successfully converted, but success depends on how that code works, Self-modifying code being the main issue.
 6502 code might replace its own instructions in memory or immediate values loaded by instructions.
 AVR code exists in flash memory, not SRAM, plus the replacement of AVR code or data might not be practical solution anyway.
 These cases need to be identified and dealt with independently.